 In addition, MonmouthCares has a designated Behavioral Health Home (BHH) as part of its service.
 The BHH serves as a bridge that connects prevention, primary care, and specialty care for those youth/families enrolled that meet eligibility requirements and have Medicaid insurance.
 The BHH team includes a registered nurse and health/wellness coaches.

-MonmouthCares serves youth between the age of 4 and until their 21st birthday.
+MonmouthCares serves under the age of 21.
 To be eligible for services, youth must manifest moderate to severe emotional or mental health challenges consistent with a DSM5/ICD 10 diagnosis.
 MonmouthCares also serves youth with developmental disabilities and/or substance use.
 Our care management services are delivered in the community.
 Our hours of office operation are Monday – Friday 9 am to 5 pm.
 However, MonmouthCares provides after-hours access to emergency management 24/7 365 days a year.

 Care Management is delivered through face-to-face engagement with the family minimally on a monthly basis.
 Phone contact is maintained at least weekly or as needed.
 Individual service planning, after the initial 30-day plan, occurs every 90 days.
 Care managers collaborate and communicate with system partners/child family team members including school, probation, and clinical supports (psychiatrist, therapist, behavioral assistant, outpatient mental health providers).

 Care Management is billed through New Jersey Medicaid and the CSOC (Children’s System of Care) provides contracted money known as Flex Funds to cover nontraditional expenses not paid for through Medicaid.